 The E&C Committee is required to meet at least four times a year.
-In 2018, the E&C Committee met in total 11 times with an average attendance rate of 93%.
-All of the above described items were discussed during the meetings and the E&C Committee fully performed all the above described duties.
+In 2017, the E&C Committee and its predecessor, the Ad-Hoc Committee, met in total ten times with an average attendance rate of 85%.
+All of the above described items were been discussed during the meetings.
+Both, the E&C Committee and the temporary Ad-Hoc Committee fully performed all the above described duties.